abisalde/zero_day/README.md

-Working with Virtual machine with Vagrant on Linux
+Working with Virtual machine with Vagrant on Linux with Ubuntu 20.04